hensur/oauth2_proxy/README.md

   -footer string: custom footer string.
 Use "-" to disable default footer.
-  -github-org string: restrict logins to members of this organisation -github-team string: restrict logins to members of any of these teams (slug), separated by a comma -google-admin-email string: the google admin to impersonate for api calls -google-group value: restrict logins to members of this google group (may be given multiple times).
+  -github-org string: restrict logins to members of this organisation -github-team string: restrict logins to members of any of these teams (slug), separated by a comma -slack-team string: restrict logins to members of this team -slack-group string: restrict logins to members of this private group -google-admin-email string: the google admin to impersonate for api calls -google-group value: restrict logins to members of this google group (may be given multiple times).
   -google-service-account-json string: the path to the service account json credentials